-Projects will range from single broadsheets to typographical ephemera, to chapbooks, to larger projects including extended prose works.
+Projects will range from single broadsheets to typographical ephemera, to chapbooks, to larger projects including extended prose works and typographical studies.

 In the past, the bulk of our subscriptions were from readers and libraries primarily interested in contemporary Canadian poetry.
-This subject is one Greenboathouse will continue to pursue (Jake’s book is a stunning example of what’s going on in Canadian writing these days), but another focus the press has taken on is the history of typography (for example, 2010's Alphabetum Romanum).
+This subject is one Greenboathouse will continue to pursue (Jake Kennedy's latest book is a stunning example of what’s going on in Canadian writing these days), but another focus the press has taken on is the history of typography (for example, 2010's Alphabetum Romanum).

 But what if a literary subscriber is drawn to a given year’s typographic release, or the other way around?
 One-off orders from one side to the other will still receive the 20% discount, with no requirement to continue buying from the non-subscription side of the fence.
 However, in order to maintain that 20/25% discount, subscribers must continue to purchase all releases in their chosen category.